clara-jr/redismb/README.md

 Welcome to `redismb`! 🚀

-This guide will help you get started with setting up a Redis message broker system using this powerful tool.
+This guide will help you get started with setting up a Redis message broker system based on [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) using this powerful tool.
 Below are step-by-step instructions on initializing the Redis connection, creating subscribers and publishers, handling rejected messages, and more.

 > [!NOTE]
 > Make sure to replace placeholders such as `'channel'`, `'group'`, `'action'`, and `data` with your actual channel names, consumer groups, actions, and data objects.